Aging, Pension Reform, and Capital Flows: A Multi-Country Simulation Model

-Inhalt We present a quantitative analysis of international capital flows induced by differential population aging and pension reform.
-It is well known that within each country, demographic change alters the time path of aggregate savings.
-This process may be amplified if pension reform shifts old-age provision towards more pre-funding.
-While the patterns of population aging are similar in most countries, timing and initial conditions differ substantially.
+Content We present a quantitative analysis of the effects of population aging and pension reform on international capital markets.
+First, demographic change alters the time path of aggregate savings within each country.
+Second, this process may be amplified when a pension reform shifts old-age provision towards more pre-funding.
+Third, while the patterns of population aging are similar in most countries, timing and initial conditions differ substantially.
 Hence, to the extent that capital is internationally mobile, population aging will induce capital flows between countries.
-In order to quantify these effects, we develop a multi-country overlapping generations model and use long-term demographic projections for several world regions to project international capital flows in the course of population aging.
-Our simulations suggest that capital flows from fast-aging industrial countries such as Germany, Italy or Japan to the rest of the world will be substantial.
+All three effects influence the rate of return to capital and interact with the demand for capital in production and with labor supply.
+In order to quantify these effects, we develop a computational general equilibrium model.
+We feed this multi-country overlapping generations model with detailed long-term demographic projections for seven world regions.
+Our simulations indicate that capital flows from fast-aging regions to the rest of the world will initially be substantial but that trends are reversed when households decumulate savings.
 We also conclude that closed-economy models of pension reform miss quantitatively important effects of international capital mobility.